 Types of Behavioral Addictions

-We often think of addiction as a substance based issue.
-It does make sense when you look at the statistics stating that 21.5 million Americans have problems with substance abuse.
-There is another type of addiction, however.
-It’s called behavioral addiction, and it’s classified by losing control and seeking out the experience regardless of consequence.
-You can exhibit addictive behaviors with sex, the internet, or even adrenaline sports like bungee jumping.
 A behavioral addiction involves an activity or behavior.
 Most of the behavioral activities you find in physical addiction are the same as what occurs with behavioral addictions.
 It is all based on a means of coping or escaping reality.
-The effects can include changes in mood, increasing tolerance of the behavior, and spending less time doing social activities.
+The effects can include changes in mood, increased tolerance of the behavior, and spending less time doing social activities.
 Attempting to stop behavioral addiction activities can lead to withdrawal or relapse.
 Here are some examples of addictive behaviors:

 - Plastic surgery